GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README-Updated-with-ANN.md

 This notebook covers building an approximate nearest neighbor index for the embeddings using ScaNN and AI Platform Training.
 The built ScaNN index then is stored in Cloud Storage.

-## Running the Solution using TFX on AI Platform Pipelines
+### Running the Solution using TFX on AI Platform Pipelines

-We provide a [TFX pipeline](tfx_pipeline) implementation to the solution, as follows:
+In addition to manual steps outline above, we provide a [TFX pipeline](tfx_pipeline) that automates the process of building and deploying the solution:
 1. Compute PMI using a [Custom Python function](https://www.tensorflow.org/tfx/guide/custom_function_component) component.
 2. Train BigQuery ML matrix factorization model using a [Custom Python function](https://www.tensorflow.org/tfx/guide/custom_function_component) component.
 3. Extract the Embeddings from the BigQuery ML model to a BigQuery table using a [Custom Python function](https://www.tensorflow.org/tfx/guide/custom_function_component) component.